Skip to main content

 • Distance: 15 miles

-Best Luxury: Fairmont San Francisco
+Best luxury: Fairmont San Francisco

 Fairmont San Francisco room interior

-Experience world-class service and celebrity treatment at the Fairmont San Francisco, which is situated atop centrally-located Nob Hill and offers a full-service gym and spa.
+Experience world-class service and celebrity treatment at the , which is situated atop centrally-located Nob Hill and offers a full-service gym and spa.
 There are also three unique dining experiences onsite.
 This high-ceiling hotel provides panoramic views of the Golden Gate Bridge, Alcatraz, Coit Tower, and the Financial District from its unique rooms.
 You can also enjoy a variety of shops available in the hotel, as well as free access to equipment, saunas, and exercise classes at the on-site health club.

-• Nearest Airport: San Francisco International Airport
+• Nearest airport: San Francisco International Airport

 • Time: 20-30 minutes by car